funilrys/PyFunceble/docs/configuration/core.rst

     **Default value:** :code:`True`

-    **Description:** Enable / disable the output of the percentage of each statuses.
+    **Description:** Enable / disable the output of the percentage of each status.

 :code:`simple`
 --------------